I wanted to share a few nuts and bolts of MIDI for iOS development. Specifically, the best frameworks out there, a process for exploring MIDI, etc.

 - MIKMIDI is great for Objective-C developers.

-Both of these links were helpful for parsing MIDI.
+Both of these links helped parse MIDI.

 My initial process always starts with research.
-When it comes to MIDI for iOS development, there are a lot of tools
+When it comes to MIDI for iOS development, there are a lot of tools.

 - Sound.io Midi - This library makes it easy to attach MIDI controllers to web apps.

-MusicXML looks scary but there is Music JSON so that's promising.
+MusicXML looks scary, but there is Music JSON, so that's promising.

 VexFlow is awesome.
 The tool precisely taught me how to "think" about music through:

 - Clef Properties - List of clef names.

 - Key Properties - List of note names.